-You can find the most current Cost Estimate for your program, in easily printable format, on the CIE Marburg webpage.
-Be sure you are looking at the correct term.
-Remember that the cost estimate includes what you pay to UW-Eau Claire, what you pay to Marburg, and what you pay directly to other vendors.
+You can find the most current Cost Estimate for your program, in easily printable format, on the Cost Estimates.
+Be sure you are looking at the correct term and the IGSP program.
+The cost estimate includes what you pay to UW-Eau Claire, what you pay to Marburg, and what you pay directly to other vendors.